karatelabs/karate-addons/karate-grpc/README.md

 ## Highlights
 * Unified syntax similar to HTTP but focused on gRPC
 * Mix HTTP and gRPC calls within the same test flow
+* Support for all gRPC modes: Unary, Server Streaming, Client Streaming and Bidirectional
 * Set up multiple async connections if needed
 * Support for parallel execution
 * Support for performance testing